hail-is/hail/dev-docs/services/ci/README.md

 ### Tracked State

-For each branch, CI will track three types of state which can be marked as stale using appropriate flage:
+For each branch, CI will track three types of state which can be marked as stale using appropriate flags:
 - The state of github branches, commits, and PRs ("`github_changed`")
 - The state of batches CI is running to run tests or deploy to production ("`batch_changed`")
 - Whether CI needs to act externally, to update Github or start new batches ("`state_changed`")